 Discover the Isle of Mull in Scotland’s Inner Hebrides

 This morning you’ll anchor at Tobermory, an idyllic port whose waterfront is lined with multicolored houses, cozy pubs, crafts shops and inviting restaurants.
-You'll have some time at leisure to explore, perhaps visiting the An Tobar Arts Centre or the Mull Aquarium.
+Enjoy an onboard lecture before disembarking to explore at your leisure, perhaps visiting the An Tobar Arts Centre or the Mull Aquarium.